The Ficklin Research Program

 Join the Lab

-Undergraduate research opportunities are available for motivated students with some background in computer programming.
+Undergraduate research opportunities are available for motivated students with background in computer programming.
 If interested, please contact Dr. Ficklin directly.

 Research Staff / Postdoctoral Researchers